Introduction

 The goal is finding the most cost-effective sourcing solution.

-MOQ vs Price: What Buyers Often Miss
+MOQ Meaning vs Unit Price: What Buyers Should Understand

 In most cases: